anilev6/Containerized-OpenSSL-Certbot/README.md

 This program spawns self-signed SSL certificates according to your `.env` file and refreshes them.

 > Note: When using a proxy like Nginx, make sure that the certificates are mounted correctly and are generated before the proxy launches.
+> Pulling the image and launching it can take some time.
+If it doesn’t work the first time, try relaunching the containers with the pre-pulled images.

 ## Usage